MohammedTausif/typescript-journey/README.md

 - Learned how to define and use classes in TypeScript
 - Explored constructors, methods, and properties
 - Understood access modifiers (`public`, `private`, `protected`) and their use cases
 - Practiced inheritance and extending classes to build reusable components

+### Day 6: Advanced Types in TypeScript
+- Learned about Type Guards for runtime type checking
+- Explored Utility Types like `Partial`, `Readonly`, and `Pick`
+- Worked with Intersection Types to combine multiple types
+- Understood Conditional Types for dynamic type definitions